 MBA aspirants are invariably advised, “The best view comes after the toughest climb” because of the increasingly cut-throat competition they face.
 To enter senior-level leadership roles in consulting, business and management, it has become nothing less than indispensable to have an extra edge and the MBA degree provides that.
 With companies preferring candidates who have a sound understanding of business fundamentals and are capable of managing different aspects of the company, the competition for seats at top MBA colleges is only going to get tougher.
-In order to get into such elite B-schools, aspirants have to appear for one of the popular MBA entrance exams, a few of which are summarised in his blog.
+In order to get into such elite B-schools, aspirants have to appear for one of the popular MBA entrance exams, a few of which are summarised in this blog.

 MBA entrance exams are doorways to numerous Business Administration programs offered around the world.
 With an array of highly ranked institutes offering this program and even more students wishing admission for the same, the entrance exams have become tougher.
 The overall MBA admission process is wholly or, at least, partially based on scores of such examinations.
 The exams are structured to test a student’s problem solving, critical analysis and comprehension abilities amongst others and whether they will be a good fit for the program.
-Tabulated below are some of the renowned Masters of Business Administration exams in India and across the world:
+Tabulated below are some of the renowned Masters of Business Administration exams in India

 Note: CAT/XAT is increasingly being recognized by international institutes.
 Refer to our blogs on MBA colleges through CAT score to know more.